azerum/recursed/readme.md

 The trick is that:

 - All functions must be written as lambdas without code blocks: () => <expression>.
-Also, you must use **only** lambdas
+Effectively, all the code you write will be just expressions, without statements

 - Global variables, mutations and side effects are not allowed

 - The following syntaxes are prohibited: indexer access (array[0]), object spread ({ ...obj }) array spread ([...array])

-#

-Did you do it?
-Amazing!
-Please, don't do that in a production code